 What kind of legal protection am I entitled to if I have been abused?

-The protections are varied, and there is a wide latitude to the courts.
-If the children are witness or part of the violence, it may also include the same restrictions as to the children.
-Some protections available include ordering a person to stay away from you, from your vehicle, your home and from your place of employment, to move away from your current home or residence, financial restitution for any damage that was done; restraint from going to certain places or certain events.
+The protections are varied, and there is wide latitude for the courts.
+If the children are witnesses or part of the violence, it may also include the same restrictions for the children.
+Some protections available include ordering a person to stay away from you, from your vehicle, your home, and from your place of employment, to move away from your current home or residence, financial restitution for any damage that was done; restraint from going to certain places or certain events.
 Ownership or possession of firearms is mandatory.
 (If you are in the military, talk to your attorney about the service member’s exception.)

 How do I file a domestic violence claim?

 Filing a domestic violence claim is initiated with a complaint which is a series of papers on judicial counsel forms that usually have a declaration of the applicant attached describing the violence that happened.
 It is important to ask for the proper protections and to include only those parties that need to be protected.
 The declaration itself is probably the most important part of the document as it is the evidence the court will review in granting or denying your request for a temporary order.
 It describes the violence that happened most recently and, going progressively backward, any violence in the past.
 This is where a document needs to be very short and succinct yet complete.
 It is important only to point out things that are legally relevant to a restraining order and not have it become a document that is just a gripe session for all problems you have ever had with this person.
 The court must find with a preponderance standard or in other words, they must believe with better than 50% surety that there is a need for a restraining order, that the person has suffered or been threatened with violence and that there is a likelihood of future violence absent protective action.

 How do I gather evidence and pursue a domestic abuse claim without my partner knowing?